louisguitton/guitton.co-hugo/content/posts/littlebits-trombone.md

 Overall, the activities were organised in a sensible progression and the narrative would be about the different kinds of energy and the different kinds of wavelength (visible light, infrared, radio, wifi & internet).
 Looking back, that "curriculum" still seems pretty good.

 But on some occasions, I would go off the beaten track and come up with the weirdest projects that - thank God - never made it into the curriculum.
 Here is a trombone that I made using LittleBits and Arduino.
-God save the Queen from hearing my intepretation of the english anthem ...
+God save the Queen from hearing my interpretation of the english anthem ...

 {{< youtube q8ZCtzoAvg0 >}}